 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 After all, the DreamWorks Animation project was a sequel to a 10-year-old spinoff of the Shrek franchise.
 Would moviegoers really care about it after all this time?
-The answer was a resounding “YES!"
+The answer from audiences was a resounding “YES!!!"
 Armed with a fresh animation style, strong supporting characters, a dynamite voice cast, and surprisingly mature themes about confronting one's mortality, the follow-up for Antonio Banderas’s whiskered, swashbuckling hero defied the odds, both critically and financially.

-To celebrate The Last Wish arriving today on DVD and Blu-ray, SYFY WIRE caught up with co-directors Joel Crawford (The Croods: A New Age) and Januel Mercado (Kung Fu Panda 2) to learn how the duo put the pep back in Puss’s step.
+With a 95% score on Rotten Tomatoes, it is the best-reviewed entry in the fairy tale-inspired film franchise.
+By the end of its theatrical run, the film had grossed over $481 million worldwide.
+Oh, and let’s not forget the Oscar nod for Best Animated Feature.
+SYFY WIRE caught up with directors Joel Crawford (The Croods: A New Age) and Januel Mercado (Kung Fu Panda 2) to learn how the duo put the pep back in Puss’s step.

 Since we don’t have a lot of time, I want to jump right to the end of the movie and talk about that little Shrek teaser as the characters sail to Far Far Away.
 Where did that idea come from?